TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 description: "Learn to deploy and run a Tyk deployment in minutes on Kubernetes"
 ---

-The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) library allows you to stand up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
+The [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) repository allows you to stand up an entire Tyk Stack with all its dependencies as well as other tools that can integrate with Tyk.
-The library will spin up everything in Kubernetes using `helm` and bash magic to get you started.
+The repository will spin up everything in Kubernetes using `helm` and bash magic to get you started.

 ## Purpose